 What if I’m already covered by other energy legislation?

-Energy already covered under the Climate Change Levy or the EU Emissions Trading System is not included in the CRC.
+Energy already covered under the EU Emissions Trading System is not included in CRC.

-Get to grips with the ins and outs of the CRC.
+Get to grips with the ins and outs of CRC.

-What Phase of the CRC are we in now?
+What Phase of CRC are we in now?